 Remember that when you negotiate.
 The buyer is not your enemy, but rather a partner in trying to solve the problem of both of you wanting to transact the property on the most favorable terms possible.
 Buyers want to pay as little as they can, and you want them to pay as much as they can.
 It’s definitely a problem, and good faith negotiation is the solution.

 Obviously, a full discussion of the art of negotiating on the sale of a home would be well beyond what we could cover here.
-At Better Homes and Gardens Rand Realty, we have whole training courses devoted to negotiation, including studies of elements of psychological persuasion that can help your agent and you maintain control of the discussions.
+At Rand Realty, we have whole training courses devoted to negotiation, including studies of elements of psychological persuasion that can help your agent and you maintain control of the discussions.
 We don’t teach “game-playing”, but we do believe that a good negotiator can get the best possible result for a client by maintaining the upper hand, controlling the terms of the negotiation.
 And as you’ll see below, you should be negotiating through your agent, so you will have good professional representation as you try to make a deal.

 1. Keep control of your anchored starting point: your asking price.